Ordisoftware/Tweets-Inspector/README.md

 A libre and open-source software written in C# that allows to list, filter and delete tweets from a Twitter account.

+The author is not responsible for tweets destroyed if you click on "Delete".

 ## Table of content

 1. [Functionalities](#Functionalities)